Office of Research & Development

 Relationship with PTSD—In 2016, researchers at the VA San Diego Healthcare System and the University of California found that the risk of obstructive sleep apnea among Iraq and Afghanistan Veterans increased with the severity of their PTSD symptoms.

-Using clinical questionnaires to evaluate both their levels of PTSD and their likelihood of developing sleep apnea, the researchers found that nearly 70 percent of these Veterans were at high risk of developing sleep apnea, and that the risk increased with the severity of their PTSD symptoms.
-This was despite the fact that many of them did not have a high body mass index or high blood pressure, considered classic predictors of sleep apnea.
+The investigators looked at 195 Iraq and Afghanistan Veterans—more than 93% were men—who had visited a VA outpatient PTSD clinic for evaluation of their symptoms.
+Using clinical questionnaires to evaluate both levels of PTSD and sleep apnea risk, researchers found that nearly 70% of Veterans in the study were at high risk for developing sleep apnea, and that the risk increased with the severity of their PTSD symptoms.
+This was despite the fact that many of them did not have a high body mass index or high blood pressure, considered risk factors for sleep apnea.

-Weight loss and sleep apnea—In another study related to sleep breathing problems, researchers at the Corporal Michael J. Crescenz VA Medical Center in Philadelphia and the University of Pennsylvania found that losing weight does far more to reduce cardiovascular risk factors in people with sleep apnea, which is strongly linked to obesity, than a therapy called continuous positive airway pressure (CPAP).
+Weight loss and sleep apnea—In a 2014 study related to sleep breathing problems, researchers at the Corporal Michael J. Crescenz VA Medical Center in Philadelphia and the University of Pennsylvania found that losing weight does far more to reduce cardiovascular risk factors in people with sleep apnea, which is strongly linked to obesity, than a therapy called continuous positive airway pressure (CPAP).

-By looking at the genetic expression associated with the illness, in the blood samples, they were able to determine with 87 percent accuracy whether the illness was bacterial or viral, or the result of a noninfectious cause.
+Scientists with the Durham VA Medical Center and Duke University are developing a blood test that can determine the cause of a URI.
+In a 2016 study, researchers examined the genetic expression associated with URIs.
+Using blood samples, they were able to determine with 87% accuracy whether the illness was bacterial, viral, or the result of a noninfectious cause.

 Currently, it takes 8 to 10 hours to obtain results from the test.
 The team is working to shorten the time frame so that the correct treatment can be prescribed while the patient is still at the health care facility.